Juniper/aframe/README.md

 sudo apt-get install python-netaddr python-pip python-nmap nmap python-lxml python-dev libssl-dev libxslt-dev python-paramiko -y sudo pip install django junos-eznc

+To use the Ansible features you will also need to install SSHPass: apt-get install sshpass
+(will need to create a custom brew if you are running the server on OS X)

 first, create your db by running "$ python ./manage.py migrate" then run the application by "$ python ./manage.py runserver 0.0.0.0:8080"